ryanhe312/STSSNet-AAAI2024/README.md

 Note that the dataset is around 40GB per test scene.
 It may take a while to download the dataset.

-Please modify the path in `dataloaders.py` to your own path before running the code.
+Please modify the path in `dataloaders.py` to your own path before next step.

 ## Evaluation